-Most people think of slips, trips, and falls when thinking of injuries that happens on another’s property.
+Most people think of slips, trips, and falls when thinking of injuries that happen on another’s property.
 However, temporary hazards such as spills, icy walkways, and standing water are not the only property defects that a premises liability lawyer in Glastonbury could help a plaintiff file suit for.

 Another category of premises liability claim addresses accidents that result from structural defects.
-Issues such as broken stairs, poor lighting, or even a lack of fire detectors often causes injuries to unsuspecting visitors, or to residents in apartment buildings and other rented dwellings.
+Issues such as broken stairs, poor lighting, or even a lack of fire detectors often cause injuries to unsuspecting visitors, or to residents in apartment buildings and other rented dwellings.